jonkesler/goodREADMEgenerator/README.md

 ## Installation

-Clone the Repo,Install NPM packages,Run node,Answer questions about ReadMe,Upload ReadMe.md to GitHub
+Clone the Repo,Install NPM packages,Run node,Upload ReadMe.md to GitHub

 ## Usage

-Using Node you can answer a few questions and your readme is created.
+To create a readme file on the fly.

 ## License